olmallet81/GALGO-2.0/README.md

    return {x[0]*x[1]+x[0]-x[1]+1.5, 10-x[0]*x[1]};
 }
 // NB: a penalty will be applied if one of the constraints is > 0
-// using the default adaptation to constraints method
+// using the default adaptation to constraint(s) method

 int main()
 {